earthgecko/skyline/docs/installation.rst

-Skyline is not really a ``localhost`` application, it needs lots of data, unless you have a ``localhost`` Graphite or pickle Graphite to your localhost, however Skyline can run on localhost using Docker (experimental, not for production and no longer maintained).
+Skyline is not really a ``localhost`` application, it needs lots of data, unless you have a ``localhost`` Graphite or pickle Graphite to your localhost, however Skyline and all its components could be run on localhost if you wanted but it is not recommended.

 Given the specific nature of Skyline, it is assumed that the audience will have a certain level of technical knowledge, e.g. it is assumed that the user will be